 - Lithium-ion batteries are found in many common vehicles, including e-bikes.
 Certified lithium-ion batteries that are properly charged, used, and disposed of are generally safe.
 Overcharged, modified, or damaged batteries are not safe and can cause a fire or even explode.

-*Please note: This does not apply to mobility devices used as personal aid for those experiencing a physical disability.
+**Please note: Mobility devices used as a personal aid for those experiencing a physical disability are not restricted under these rules and are still permitted.

 For important facts on electric scooters, bicycles and other micromobility devices within the City of Toronto, please click here.